Coming Off a 12-hour Continuous Sleep Cycle

 After a little more than a week of Bibi’s midnight play sessions, her next awakenings were not so sweet and easy to deal with.
 In the middle of the night, she started crying hysterically and refused to go back to sleep.
 At first I was a little torn on whether or not I should feed her since we had worked hard to eliminate her night feeds already.
 We ended up using a modified S.I.T.B.A.C.K routine from Taking Cara Babies to decide on whether or not a feed was truly needed.

 The S.I.T.B.A.C.K routine follows a set of steps that becomes progressively more intrusive until a feed is finally offered.
 At first when Bibi cries, we wait at least 5 minutes before we go in to check on her.
 Sometimes she might settle back into sleep by herself but sometimes she ends up crying hysterically, this was especially so during her sleep regression.
 By now, I can discern the difference between her whining or hysterical cries.
-If she is just whining in a “I woke up and I’m disorientated” sort of way, I just use the French method of “le pause” and let her work it out herself.
+If she is just whining in a “I woke up and I’m disorientated” sort of way, I just use the French method of “le pause” – a method which requires parents to step back for a moment to assess if more intervention is needed – to let her work it out herself.
 Sometimes she might suck her thumb and fall back asleep.

 If she continues to cry, I give her a pacifier.
 We already phased out pacifier use last month but in order to prevent a late night feeding, we give her a pacifier to see if it can tide her over until she could fall back asleep again.
 Most often times, she spits it out and continues to cry.